MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/testing-web-deploy-publishing-from-visual-studio-2010-and-webmatrix.md

 ---
-title: "Testing Web Deploy publishing from Visual Studio 2010 and WebMatrix | Microsoft Docs"
+title: "Testing Web Deploy publishing from Visual Studio 2010 and WebMatrix"
 author: rick-anderson
-description: "Summary So far, we have configured Web Deploy on a server so non-administrators can deploy content to a single site (Default Web Site) as well as databases...." ms.author: iiscontent
+description: "Summary So far, we have configured Web Deploy on a server so non-administrators can deploy content to a single site (Default Web Site) as well as databases...." ms.date: 12/12/2011 ms.assetid: 8f5515fa-1885-46e6-918f-5578d79dcc3f msc.legacyurl: /learn/publish/using-web-deploy/testing-web-deploy-publishing-from-visual-studio-2010-and-webmatrix msc.type: authoredcontent
-manager: soshir
-ms.date: 12/12/2011
-ms.topic: article
-ms.assetid: 8f5515fa-1885-46e6-918f-5578d79dcc3f
-ms.technology: iis-publish
-ms.prod: iis
-msc.legacyurl: /learn/publish/using-web-deploy/testing-web-deploy-publishing-from-visual-studio-2010-and-webmatrix
-msc.type: authoredcontent
 ---